fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 - The intercept estimates the mean in the outcome variable for the baseline group.
 The other parameter estimates the difference in the means in the outcome variable between the baseline and contrast group.
 - Use `effect_plot()` to visualise the estimated means per group along with their 95% CIs.
 questions:
-- How can we explore the relationship between one continuous variable and one multi-level categorical variable prior to fitting a simple linear regression?
+- How can we explore the relationship between one continuous variable and one two-level categorical variable prior to fitting a simple linear regression?
 - How can we fit a simple linear regression model with one two-level categorical explanatory variable in R?
 - How does the use of the simple linear regression equation differ between the continuous and categorical explanatory variable cases?
-- How can the parameters of this model interpreted in R?
+- How can the parameters of this model be interpreted in R?
 - How can this model be visualised in R?
 teaching: 10
 execises: 10